ClecioJung/arguments/README.md

 ## Overview

 **Arguments** is a simple C library for parsing command line arguments.
-Ir posseses the following characteristics:
+It posseses the following characteristics:

 - Compatible with C89;
 - Command arguments are added to the library dinamically;